tatey/trace_privately/README.md

 ## Objectives

 - Be a robust companion to the [TracePrivately app](https://github.com/CrunchyBagel/TracePrivately)
-- Create a fully-functioning prototype that governments can use as an almost-turnkey solution that they can rebrand as necessary and use
+- Create a fully-functioning and portable prototype that governments can use as an almost-turnkey solution that they can rebrand as necessary and use
 - Tools for government agents or health professionals to manage submissions
 - Implement correct security, privacy, and testing principles to maximise uptake of said government apps
 - Remain open source for independent verification